martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/src/plants/beech-species.md

 date: 2022-03-12
 image: /images/black-beech-565.jpg
 imageAlt: Mountain beech flowers
 description: New Zealand's beech forests are made up of five species of southern beech.
-Beech forests are the largest remaining indigenous forest type in New Zealand, mainly because beech forests are found on mountainous land not generally regarded as the best for agriculture.
+introduction: Beech forests are the largest remaining indigenous forest type in New Zealand, mainly because beech forests are found on mountainous land not generally regarded as the best for agriculture.
 ---

 ## Quick facts